AfnanCSE98/Database-Partitioning-With-Postgres/README.md

 * create a table and Insert 10 million rows
 * Create partitions

-First, run the following command from your CMD/WSL if you're in windows or from shell in case of linux
+First, run the following command from your CMD/WSL if you're in windows or from shell in case of linux.You must have docker desktop installed

 ```
 docker run --name pgmain -d -e POSTGRES_PASSWORD=postgres postgres